kevingilboy/XRay_Colorizer/README.md

-# XRay_Colorizor
+# XRay_Colorizer
-An exploratory MATLAB-based xray colorizor that allows colors to be applied to different Center/Width window combinations
+An exploratory MATLAB-based xray colorizer that allows colors to be applied to different Center/Width window combinations

 ## Steps:
 1. Import a DICOM file